threepointone/glamor/README.md

   - pseudo classes / elements : react-css supports all of them, with a consistent api.
   - media queries : react-css supports these too, and combines well with the above.
   - framework independent : as long as you can add attributes to dom nodes, you're good to go
-  - (todo) adding appropriate vendor specific prefixes to relevant css properties
+  - adding appropriate vendor specific prefixes to relevant css properties
   - (todo) automatic global `@font-face` detection and insertion
   - (todo) handle precedence order